open-edge-platform/virtual-edge-node/pico/README.md

 - `vm_serial`: The SMBIOS serial number of the virtual machine
 - `vm_uuid`: The SMBIOS UUID of the virtual machine
 - `tinkerbell_nginx_domain`: The Tinkerbell Nginx URL for the virtual machine
+- `boot_order`: Set the boot order for the VM.
+Default tf variable it is configured as scsi0.
+For PXE boot, set as ["scsi0","net0"].

 #### Delete Proxmox VM